-General and administrative expenses consist primarily of salaries and benefits for our administrative and finance personnel, consulting and professional service fees, government and administration fees and insurance fees.
-Our general and administrative expenses increased in 2016, 2017 and 2018.
+General and administrative expenses consist primarily of salaries and benefits for our administrative and finance personnel, consulting and professional service fees, government and administration fees, insurance fees and impairment of long-lived assets.
+Our general and administrative expenses increased in 2018 and decreased in 2019.